Pornography addiction: Diagnostic status

+A 2019 systematic review offers a mixed bag on whether it can be called an addiction.

 However, ICD-11 does include the "Compulsive sexual behaviour disorder" (CSBD) in the "impulse control disorders" section.
 It is defined as "a persistent pattern of failure to control intense, repetitive sexual impulses or urges resulting in repetitive sexual behaviour."
-David J. Ley argued that that is not an endorsement of the concept of pornography addiction.
+David J. Ley argued that this is not an endorsement of the concept of pornography addiction.
 ICD also specifically excludes anyone from this diagnosis whose distress is due to moral conflict alone, yet moral incongruence is the strongest predictor of believing one is addicted to porn.
 Note that two studies now contradict this, finding that narcissism, especially antagonistic narcissism, predicts identification as a pornography addict.

-Introductory psychology textbook authors Coon, Mitterer and Martini, passingly mentioning NoFap, speak of pornography as a "supernormal stimulus" but use the model of compulsion rather than addiction.
+Introductory psychology textbook authors Coon, Mitterer, and Martini, passingly mentioning NoFap, speak of pornography as a "supernormal stimulus" but use the model of compulsion rather than addiction.
 Addiction and compulsion are models of mental disorders that cancel each other out, the term "addiction" being deprecated, but ICD-11 does not support the existence of "porn addiction"/"sex addiction".

 DSM-5-TR, published in March 2022, does not recognize a diagnosis of sexual addiction/compulsion (which would include internet pornography viewing).

 ICD-11 has added pornography to CSBD.
 However, this is categorized as an impulse control disorder, not an addictive disorder.
 It has been argued that the CSBD diagnosis is not based upon sex research.

 Neither DSM-5, nor DSM-5-TR, nor ICD-10, nor ICD-11 recognize sex addiction or porn addiction as a valid diagnosis.
 Rothman has stated "pornography is not yet clearly established as a risk factor for multiple health outcomes".

 The 2020 view about problematic pornography use (PPU) is that addiction is the wrong model for it.

 However, pornography addiction is not presently considered a diagnosable condition according to the DSM.
 Alternatives to the DSM, such as the ICD-11, also have not subscribed to the addiction model for pornography, though they recognize that people may become compulsive about its use.